Slovenia, Ljubljana and Bled

 by Nick Taylor

 The Balkans?
 What?
 Why?
-I thought it seemed odd when Barbara first suggested taking a trip there.
-But our last few vacations have been, at least in part, about exploring history.
+I thought it seemed odd when Barbara suggested taking a trip there.
+But our last few vacations have been, at least in part, about chasing history.

 A nationalist assassin’s bullet fired in the Balkans started World War I and ended an empire.
 Fighting raged in Attila the Hun’s time, in Julius Caesar’s, during the reign of the Ottoman Turks, in World War II, in practically every period of history.